 These trainings are for faculty, instructors, and GSIs who want to build well-being into their work with students.

-• Integrating Well-being into Curriculum and Policies.
-A consultation for leaders to include well-being in their department’s systems and policies.
+- Consultations for integrating well-being into programming, curriculum, and policies.
+A consultation for academic or unit leaders to include well-being in their department’s practices and policies.

 If you want to know more about any of our trainings, fill out our Wolverine Wellness form.